trntv/apis-list/README.md

  ### Adult
 - [Danbooru](https://github.com/apis-list/apis-list/blob/main/apis/danbooru/danbooru.md) - Get images cartegorized by tags
 - [FOAAS](https://github.com/apis-list/apis-list/blob/main/apis/foaas/foaas.md) - API Content Negotiation FOAAS will respond to the follo
- ### Aggregation
-- [Microsoft Graph](https://github.com/apis-list/apis-list/blob/main/apis/microsoft-graph/microsoft-graph.md) - Find out how you can use the Microsoft Graph API to connect to the data that drives productivity - mail, calendar, contacts, documents, directory, devices, and more
-- [Scribble](https://github.com/apis-list/apis-list/blob/main/apis/scribble/scribble.md) - For large organizations we can also assist in building you a custom Scribble
-- [Skywatch](https://github.com/apis-list/apis-list/blob/main/apis/skywatch/skywatch.md) - Instead, EarthCache allows development teams to focus on the business application and in delivering actionable intelligence to the end-user
  ### Agriculture
 - [Trefle](https://github.com/apis-list/apis-list/blob/main/apis/trefle/trefle.md) - Trefle is a botanical API and data source
  ### Analytics